AMWA-TV/is-04/docs/Controllers.md

 The Controller SHOULD offer unicast DNS-SD as the default mechanism.

-Controllers SHOULD observe and interpret all of the TXT records returned with the DNS Service Discovery responses according to the requirements for Query API Clients specified in the [API Paths section of the APIs document](APIs.md#api-paths) in this specification.
+Controllers SHOULD observe and interpret all of the TXT records returned with the DNS Service Discovery responses according to the requirements for Query API Clients specified in the [APIs: API Paths](APIs.md#api-paths) section of this specification.

 ## Query API

-The Controller MUST be capable of using the Query API to discover any registered resource, including Node, Device, Source, Flow, Sender, and Receiver, as described in the [APIs section](README.md#apis) of this specification.
+The Controller MUST be capable of using the Query API to discover any registered resource, including Node, Device, Source, Flow, Sender, and Receiver, as described in the [APIs](APIs.md) section of this specification.

 The Controller MUST use the Query API either via the HTTP API or by requesting WebSocket subscriptions.

 When using the Query API, query filters SHOULD be used (and advanced query language where available) to cut down on the volume of resources returned to the Controller, as specified in the [APIs: Query Parameters](APIs%20-%20Query%20Parameters.md) document.

-Controllers SHOULD adhere to the version downgrade requirements for Query API Clients specified in the [Requirements for Query API Clients section of the Upgrade Path document](Upgrade%20Path.md#requirements-for-query-api-clients) in this specification.
+Controllers SHOULD adhere to the version downgrade requirements for Query API Clients specified in the [Upgrade Path: Requirements for Query API Clients](Upgrade%20Path.md#requirements-for-query-api-clients) section of this specification.

 ## Pagination